-- You have two different dental options, Advantage Dental or Dental PPO, from which to choose.
-New members are automatically enrolled in the Advantage Dental option.
-If you want to switch to the Dental PPO option, you must call on or before the 15th of the month to have your coverage in the Dental PPO option be effective on the first of the following month (i.e., call on 1/8 and your coverage is effective on 2/1, but if you call on 1/17, your coverage will not be effective until 3/1). - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. - Under the Advantage Dental option, you must select a Plan primary care dentist before receiving care.
+Important things you should keep in mind about these benefits: • You have two different dental options, Advantage Dental or Dental PPO, from which members are automatically enrolled in the Advantage Dental option.
+If you want to sw PPO option, you must call on or before the 15 th of the month to have your coverage is option be effective on the first of the following month (i.e., call on 1/8 and your cover 2/1, but if you call on 1/17, your coverage will not be effective until 3/1). vitch to the Dental n the Dental PPO • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVI FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Pl your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. • Under the Advantage Dental option, you must select a Plan primary care dentist care.
 Your selected Plan primary care dentist must provide or arrange covered care.
-Services rendered by non-Plan dentists are not covered.
-The Plan will cover 100% of the charges for the preventive, diagnostic and restorative procedures shown on the next page.
-You will be responsible for a copayment of \$5 for each office visit regardless of the number of procedures performed.

-Note: You will be covered automatically under this Advantage Dental option unless you enroll in the Dental PPO option by calling Member Services at 800-537-9384.

-- Under the Dental PPO option, the Plan covers 100% of the charges (after satisfaction of a \$20 annual deductible per member) for those preventive, diagnostic, and restorative procedures shown on the next page when using a participating network dentist.
-Participating network PPO dentists may offer members other services at discounted fees.
+S non-Plan dentists are not covered.
+The Plan will cover 100% of the charges for the plan dentistive procedures shown on the next page.
+You will be responsible for a copar office visit regardless of the number of procedures performed. ervices rendered by preventive, diagnostic Note: You will be covered automatically under this Advantage Dental option unless Dental PPO option by calling Member Services at 800-537-9384. you enroll in the Under the Dental PPO option, the Plan covers 100% of the charges (after satisfaction deductible per member) for those preventive, diagnostic, and restorative procedures sh when using a participating network dentist.
+Participating network PPO dentists may of services at discounted fees.
 Discounts may not be available in all states.
-Providers are not required to honor the contracted rate/discount for dental services that are not covered or not in this section. - You also have the choice to use non-network dentists under this Dental PPO option for those preventive, diagnostic and restorative procedures shown on the next page, but the Plan will cover only 50% of the standard negotiated rate we would have paid an in-network PPO provider.
-You are responsible for any difference between the amount billed and the amount paid by the Plan for the eligible services listed in this section, plus your annual \$20 deductible.
-Any other dental services rendered by non-network dentists are not covered. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-See Section 5 (c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described on the next pages. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Providers are honor the contracted rate/discount for dental services that are not covered or not in this hown on the next page offer members other e not required to • You also have the choice to use non-network dentists under this Dental PPO option for diagnostic and restorative procedures shown on the next page, but the Plan will cover standard negotiated rate we would have paid an in-network PPO provider.
+You are rest difference between the amount billed and the amount paid by the Plan for the eligible section, plus your annual \$20 deductible.
+Any other dental services rendered by no are not covered. only 50% of the sponsible for any services listed in this • We cover hospitalization for dental procedures only when a non-dental physical impa- makes hospitalization necessary to safeguard the health of the patient.
+See Section 5 (hospital benefits.
+We do not cover the dental procedure unless it is described on the ne c) for inpatient • Be sure to read Section 4, Your costs for covered services , for valuable information at works.
+Also read Section 9 about coordinating benefits with other coverage, including Benefit Description You Pay ıtal injury benefit te is limited to palliative treatment and those services listed on the following schedule.
+See benefits below

-Benefit Description You Pay Accidental injury benefit Coverage is limited to palliative treatment and those services listed on the following schedule.
-See benefits below Note: See Oral and maxillofacial surgery, section 5(b).
+Note: See Oral and maxillofacial surgery, section 5(b).